November 19, 2024

 Other commenters included utilities (some jointly filing), large energy consumers, industry interest groups, an energy trader, the Bonneville Power Administration and Google.

-In its comments, Black Hills Power expressed concern that the SRC “does not provide sufficient representation to utilities, which play a critical role in ensuring grid reliability and managing market operations.”
+In its comments, Black Hills Power expressed concern the SRC “does not provide sufficient representation to utilities, which play a critical role in ensuring grid reliability and managing market operations.”

 The South Dakota-based utility is one of two Black Hills Energy subsidiaries that last month said it would pull out of SPP’s Western Energy Imbalance Service and join CAISO’s Western Energy Imbalance Market, although it made no commitment to EDAM.
 (See CAISO’s WEIM Plucks Black Hills Utilities from SPP’s WEIS.)